-We're proposing to address the need, identified by the community, to improve access to carparking in Carterton's town centre and the Events Centre.
+We plan to address the need, identified by the community, to improve access to carparking in Carterton's town centre and the Events Centre.
 Additional carparking will help with increased use of Holloway Street council facilities (library, Events Centre), support the local economy and help maintain a vibrant town centre.

 To do this we will relocate the council operations yard from 80 Holloway St to Daleton Farm and convert existing site to carparks.
 The cost for relocation and to establish the carpark is \$905,000.
+The \$102,000 of this relating to the establishment of the carpark has been included under this activity, with the remaining \$803,000 relating to the relocation of the operations yard included in the Administration activity.
 Initial work will begin in the 2021/22 year and the final work undertaken in 2022/23.